Yang Style Taijiquan

 How Many Postures Are There?

-The classic Yang family form as taught by Yang Chengfu contains approximately 150 movements, but he and his first generation of students simplified the counting of those movements into key postures with poetic names.
+The classic Yang family form as taught by Yang Chengfu contains approximately 150 movements, but he and his first generation of students simplified the counting of those movements into fewer sections.
 The best example is "Stroke Peacock's Tail" (a.k.a.
 "Grasp Sparrow's Tail", etc.), which contains 4 to 6 subpostures.
 What's confusing is that some of Yang's senior disciples decided to adopt different ways of counting the postures.

 Most practitioners I know group the movements into 85, 88, 103, or 108 sections, but there are several other ways of counting them.
 Fu Zhongwen, a grandson and direct disciple of Yang Chengfu, detailed the 85-posture version in Mastering Yang Style Taijiquan (Kindle | paperback ), published in 1963 and recently released in a new English-language edition by the same excellent translator mentioned above.
 The 103-posture approach was founded by Yang's son, Yang Zhenduo, author of Yang Style Taijiquan (paperback ),